 It used to be a centre of commerce in the Middle Ages, with architecture still reminiscent of times past; and is a UNESCO World Heritage Site.

-From our hotel in Graz, we saw quite a bit of Graz in less than two days.
+We saw quite a bit of Graz in less than two days.
 From those sites, here are our top 13 things to see in Graz, Austria, because we did see a lot more, but ask us what’s top on our list of must-dos in Graz?
 This is it!

 1. Rathaus or Town Hall